Spencer Steer Player Props: Reds vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.6 K/9, the worst in the league.
+- The 7.4 strikeouts per nine innings compiled by the Athletics pitching staff ranks last in MLB.

-- The Athletics' 8.01 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (8.05).

-- Athletics pitchers combine to allow the most home runs in baseball (47 total, 1.8 per game).
+- Athletics pitchers combine to give up 48 total home runs at a rate of 1.8 per game (most in the league).

-- Rucinski makes his first start of the season for the Athletics.
+- Muller (0-2 with a 7.23 ERA and 17 strikeouts in 23 2/3 innings pitched) makes the start for the Athletics, his sixth of the season.

-- It's the first appearance this season for the 34-year-old right-hander, and his first outing in more than a year.
+- The lefty's most recent appearance came on Sunday against the Texas Rangers, when he went five innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.